-- 2 tbsp vegetable oil
+- 2 tablespoon vegetable oil

 - 12 medium tortillas

-- 2 cups cabbage shredded
+- 2 cups cabbage (shredded)

-- Sriracha sauce optional
+- Sriracha sauce (optional)

 - In a medium size bowl combine all the fish marinade ingredients together, excluding the fish.
 Add the halibut pieces to the bowl and toss making sure each pieces is coated in the marinade.
 Cover the bowl with plastic wrap and refrigerate for 1 to 2 hours.